-- 171. On or around April 24, 2020, Plaintiff Jane Doe LS 266 was ordered an Uber, through the Uber App, to get her and her daughters to their destination. - 172.
-Rather than take Plaintiff and her daughters safely to their destination, the Uber driver sexually assaulted the Plaintiff.
-Upon arriving the Plaintiff's destination, the Uber driver exposed and waved his penis towards Plaintiff and her daughers. - This depraved and disgusting attack frightened, humiliated, degraded, violated, and 173. robbed Plaintiff Doe LS 266 of her dignity and personal safety. - 174.
-By failing to take reasonable steps to confront the problem of multiple rapes and sexual assaults of Uber passengers by Uber drivers, Uber has acted in conscious disregard of the safety of its passengers, including Doe 266, has breached its duty of reasonable care, and has breached the implied and express covenants arising from its contract with its passengers. - 175.
-The Uber driver who perpetrated the above-described assault, sexual assault, and/or attack on Doe 266 in the course and scope of his employment with Uber and while he was still under Uber's direction and control.
-These acts caused Plaintiff pain and suffering that persists to this day. - The Uber driver was acting on behalf of, for the benefit of, at the direction of, and within the course and scope of employment with Uber and engagement by Uber.
-Uber provided the Uber driver with access to its ride-sharing app platform, a tool necessary for Uber drivers to perform the work Uber assigned.
-Uber, through the Uber App, directed the Uber driver regarding the location of the pickup, time of the pickup, and routes for both the pickup of Plaintiff and transportation to her destination, and much more, as discussed below.
+- 171. On or around November 3, 2015, Plaintiff Jane Doe LS 159 ordered an Uber, through the Uber App, to get safely to her destination. - 172.
+While he should have been delivering the Plaintiff safely to her destination, the Uber driver sexually assaulted her.
+The Uber driver pulled over in an unknown location and raped Plaintiff.
+The driver then drove Plaintiff to her destination, followed her into her home, and raped her again. - 173.
+This deprayed and disgusting attack frightened, humiliated, degraded, violated, and robbed Plaintiff Doe LS 159 of her dignity and personal safety. - 174.
+By failing to take reasonable steps to confront the problem of multiple rapes and sexual assaults of Uber passengers by Uber drivers, Uber has acted in conscious disregard of the safety of its passengers, including Doe 159, has breached its duty of reasonable care, and has breached the implied and express covenants arising from its contract with its passengers.